linode/docs/docs/guides/platform/vlan/how-to-create-a-private-network-with-linode-vlans-api/index.md

 ## Configuring VLANs with the Interfaces Array

-VLANs are managed by the `interfaces` array of a Linode's Configuration Profile.
+VLANs are managed by the `interfaces` array of a Linode's configuration profile.
 The `interfaces` array consists of up to three network interface objects which correspond to the *eth0*, *eth1*, and *eth2* interfaces according to their position in the array as follows:

 | Array Order | Array Index | Interface | Example Interface Object |
 | ----------- | ----------- | --------- | --------- |